elitalon/elitalon.github.io/_posts/2016-05-02-become-a-better-writer.md

 Did you notice the pattern above?
 Writing effectively is not about you.
 It's about communicating clearly and concisely so that others can understand.

 You can argue that those skills are crucial in open-source projects because that's the way work is done; it's not that important when your team is in the same room.
 Maybe you're right.
-But I have found that oftentimes those were mere excuses to justify my laziness and lack of empathy for others.
+But I have found that frequently those were mere excuses to justify my laziness and lack of empathy for others.

 ## Finding the sweet spot